kaizen-ai/kaizenflow/documentation/general/zenhub.md

 - Sprints are a fixed length of time during which agreed-upon chunk of work is completed and shipped
-- Once a Sprint begins, its scope remain fixed
+- Once a Sprint begins, its scope remains fixed
-  - The opposite is called "scope creep"
+  - The opposite phenomenon is called "scope creep"

 ## User story

-- = high level descriptions of features from customer's perspective
+- = high-level descriptions of features from the customers' perspective

 - A template of a user story is:
   - (Title): "as a <USER>, I want <GOAL> so that <BENEFIT>"